locka99/cpp-to-rust-book/rust_cookbook/index.md

 An adaptor turns the iterator into a new value

-.enum
-.map(X)
-.take(N)
-.filter(X)
+`.enum`
+`.map(X)`
+`.take(N)`
+`.filter(X)`

 ### Consuming iterators

 A consumer is a convenience way of iterating a collection and producing a value or a set of values from the result.

-.collect()
+`.collect()`

-.find() will return the first matching element that matches the closure predicate.
+`.find()` will return the first matching element that matches the closure predicate.
 TODO

-.fold() is a way of doing calculations on the collection.
+`.fold()` is a way of doing calculations on the collection.
 It takes a base value, and then calls a closure to accumulate the value upon the result of the last value.
 TODO
 Processing collections

 ## Localization

 ### Unicode considerations

 TODO

 ### Externalizing strings

 TODO

 ### Building strings from parameters

 TODO

 ### Creating a localization file

 TODO

 ## Logging

 ## Files and streams

+Rust comes with two standard modules:

+* std::io contains various stream related traits and other functionality.
+* std::fs contains filesystem related functionality including the implementation of IO traits to work with files.

 ### File paths

 Windows and Unix systems have different notation for path separators and a number of other differences. e.g. Windows has drive letters, long paths, and network paths called UNCs.